gab-m-dev/drinkRecommender/README.md

 ng build

-Change URLs and access data to use App localy:
+Change URLs and credentials to use App localy:
 -------------------

 Change URLs in: